(Why) Is My Prompt Getting Worse? Rethinking Regression Testing for Evolving LLM APIs: Case Study: Toxicity Detection

 \subsubsection{Prompt performance can regress over API updates.}

 First of all, we found that regression does exist over API updates: 58.8\% of prompt + model combinations drop accuracy over API updates (Table~\ref{tab:acc}).
-Among them, 70.2\% drop accuracy greater than 5\% (see Figure~\ref{fig:acc_dif}).
-Noticeably, the model update from \texttt{text-davinci-002} to \texttt{text-davinci-003} causes a consistent performance drop (16.8\% on average) on the GitHub Discussion Dataset but a consistent performance increase (11.8\% on average) on the Civil Comments dataset.
+Among them, 70.2\% drop accuracy greater than 5\%.
+Noticeably, across all different prompts, the model update from \texttt{text-davinci-002} to \texttt{text-davinci-003} causes a consistent performance drop (16.8\% on average) on the GitHub Discussion Dataset but a consistent performance increase (11.8\% on average) on the Civil Comments dataset.
 We hypothesize that the huge performance differences are due to the new training method \texttt{text-davinci-003} used, which causes major inconsistency across the two versions.